Post-Doctoral Fellow in the Baker Lab at the University of Washington, Seattle

 De Novo Computational Design of Novel Enzymes

-I am studying protein design as applied to the creation of new enzymes for interesting small-molecule chemical reactions.
+I am interested in protein design as applied to the creation of new enzymes for interesting small-molecule chemical reactions and for biotechnological and medical applications.
 Enzymes are responsible for the wide variety of metabolic function in all living organisms, and have proven useful in the synthesis of pharmaceuticals and industrial products, for example fructose by glucose isomerase.
 While many enzymes are medically and industrially useful most reactions cannot be catalyzed by natural enzymes, and even those are generally limited by a very narrow range of substrate specificity.
 It would therefore be very useful to be able to design enzymes to catalyze reactions which previously were not amenable to biocatalysis, or to re-design existing enzymes to broaden or alter their specificity.
 Using new algorithms to search for appropriate active sites and design atomically-accurate pockets to bind the transition states (TS) of particular chemical reactions, the Baker lab has succeeded in producing de novo constructed enzymes for a Retro-Aldol condensation and the Kemp elimination.

 In my graduate work I studied RNA Folding using Single Molecule Fluorescence and Monte Carlo Simulation methods.
 I have used these techniques to study the folding of a Group I intron, the ribozyme bI5, the smaller hairpin ribozyme, and a small non-catalytic hairpin loop RNA.
 Through simulation we aim to interpret single molecule experiment and offer avenues for new experimental work.
 Introductory descriptions and references for these projects are listed below.